andfaulkner/dev-environment-components/_docs_guides/definitions-general.md

     of the interpreter, compiler, or assembler in some way
 *   Example: Javascript's 'use strict'; directive restricts what features are allowed in the code.

+@### Distributed lock manager ###@
+*   purpose of a lock: ensure that among several nodes that might try to do the same piece of work, only 1 actually does it.
+2 main reasons we care about this:
+    1.  efficiency: saves you from unnecessarily doing the same work twice;
+    2.  correctness: stops concurrent processes from stepping on each others’ toes & messing up the state of your system;
+*   lock managers: used by OSes to organize and serialize access to resources (?)
+*   distributed lock manager: lock manager that runs in every machine in a cluster, with an identical copy of a cluster-wide lock db
+*   provides apps that are distributed across a cluster on multiple machines with a way to sync their access of shared resources
+*   can be done with Redis via the Redlock algorithm (but don't, it's slow & unsafe)

 # E ###################################################################################
 @### Etag ###@
 *   opaque identifier assigned by a web server to a specific version of a resource found at